 Priya – Hindu for Pretty, my sister was adopted from India, so my mom was looking for Indian names.
 She was an all-white cat with blue eyes and was deaf as a doornail.
-Apparently, the majority of pure white cats with blue eyes are deaf.
+The majority of pure white cats with blue eyes are deaf.

 One night on the way home from an event, my parents had stopped to get gas.
-My mom was sitting in the car waiting.
-When my dad opened up the door and dropped a kitten on her lap.
-The kitten was just feet away from a busy highway.
-My dad couldn’t bear its inevitable fate if he did nothing, so that night we had a new kitty.
+My mom was sitting in the car, waiting.
+When my dad opened the door and dropped a kitten on her lap, the kitten was just feet away from a busy highway.
+My dad couldn’t bear its inevitable fate if he did nothing, so that night, we had a new kitty.

 Priya went on to live all nine lives and possibly even more on an adventurous life with us.
 Priya had met every new dog by walking up to them and slapping them in the face several times and then walked off tail up in the air.

-The world is more dangerous to deaf cats and Priya had enough adventures and mishaps to account for around eight of her “nine lives”.
-Until that last awful day when it appears she was attacked by a dog or coyote in the night.
+The world is more dangerous to deaf cats, and Priya had enough adventures and mishaps to account for around eight of her “nine lives.”
+Until that last awful day, she was attacked by a dog or coyote in the night.

 We found her the next day.
-Tragically sad, but the only good thing was that she was an old lady and had lived a long and very well-loved life.
+Tragically sad, but the only good thing was that she was an old lady who lived a long and very well-loved life.